dhondta/python-tinyscript/docs/pages/helpers.md

-`ts.xor` | repeated XOR function, also allowing to apply an ordinal offset on XORed characters `ts.xor_file` | XOR a file with a given key `ts.withrepr` | decorator for modifying the representation of a function
+`ts.xor` | repeated XOR function, also allowing to apply an ordinal offset on XORed characters `ts.xor_file` | XOR a file with a given key `ts.withrepr` | decorator for modifying the representation of a function `ts.zeropad` | decorator for zero-padding the result of either an input function or a value, depending on the output value (binary string is padded with "`0`", normal string is padded with "`\x00`", etc).

 -----